Ollie

 Hold a rail

 Practice the ollie while holding onto a handrail for support.
 This allows you to spend more time in the air, and helps keep your shoulders square.
-This also prevent you from falling.
+This also prevents you from falling

 Variations